Canon 1D X versus Nikon D3

 - More affordable: Was introduced into a lower priced category (26 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1DX emerges as the winner of the contest (6 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX comes out slightly ahead of the D3 (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DX and the D3 in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DX and the D3 in practical situations.
+User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+This is where reviews by experts come in.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.